JP-Butler/nosql-challenge/README.md

 ```
 **Part 3 Exploratory Analysis** In this section I answered several queries posed by the article editors and discovered some things about the hygiene ratings of many establishments across the UK.
 **Important Note** - The scores for Hygiene, Structural, and ConfidenceInManagement work in reverse.
 This means, the higher the value, the worse the establishment is in these areas. <br>
-* I found the number of establishments in the UK with a hygiene score of 20, which I would highly recommend AVOIDING by the way.
+* I found the number of establishments in the UK with a hygiene score of 20, which I would highly recommend AVOIDING by the way. <br>
 ![Alt text](image-1.png)  <br>
 * The number of establishment in London which have a *RatingValue* >= 4, which I WOULD RECOMMEND visiting. <br>
 ![Alt text](image-2.png)